iMovR Captain’s Standing Desk Review

 There are cheaper desks, more ergonomic desks and more practical desks, but we haven’t before seen a more invigorating standing desk than this, especially for smaller home office spaces.
 It doesn’t just blend into the room, it makes a bold statement to any visitor that this is your central command post, not just your office.
 If you believe that stimulating surroundings can help inspire your best creativity this may be the ideal desk for you.
 Let the landlubbers be envious.
 (OK, we’ll stop with the pirate talk now.
 Maybe.)

 As we cover in our primer on choosing the right desktop, desktop materials vary widely by cost and quality from powder coat, to bamboo, to high-pressure laminate (HPL), to 3D laminate, to reclaimed and solid wood.
-Baltic birch fits next to solid wood in that spectrum, but is significantly less expensive.
+Baltic and Red River birch fit next to solid wood in that spectrum, but is significantly less expensive.
 It also has the advantage of being much less susceptible to flex and movement from changes in temperature and humidity.

-Baltic birch also stands out with its lower environmental impact compared to natural hardwoods like maple, cherry or oak.
+Baltic and Red River birch also stand out with its lower environmental impact compared to natural hardwoods like maple, cherry or oak.
 It grows quickly and takes less than half the raw wood material to match the strength and rigidity of a natural hardwood plank (the 0.70”-thick birch panels used in the Captain’s desk are actually stronger and more stable than the 1.25” hardwood tops offered on the Lander Desks).

-The Captain’s Desk Baltic birch comes in eight different stains or a natural, unstained finish (see the full-screen color swatches or order samples). iMovR uses GREENGuard-certified, formaldehyde-free stains and sealants, and this is one aspect of picking a desk we always try to emphasize.
+The Captain’s Desk Baltic and Red River birches come in eight different stains or a natural, unstained finish (only for Baltic Birch) (see the full-screen color swatches or order samples). iMovR uses GREENGuard-certified, formaldehyde-free stains and sealants, and this is one aspect of picking a desk we always try to emphasize.
 Using stains and sealants like this isn’t just about the environment, it’s about the user.
 We often see user reviews with complaints about the smell from stains and sealants on lower-quality solid wood desktops, especially those imported from Asia.

 A Captain Needs A Drawer